We go on with our sourcing guru interview blog section and are excited to share the story of Karen Azulai!

 GDPR is a problem for these tools in Europe today, but I am confident it will be ok, somehow, once the panic and uncertainty subside.

-Do you remember how you start “the art of sourcing” group?
+Do you remember how you started the “The art of sourcing” group?
 Why don’t you go global?
-(We are upset that we don’t understand anything – all posts are in Hebrew)
+(We are upset that we don’t understand anything — all posts are in Hebrew)

-LOL 🙂 Israelis, although all English speakers in some level like to communicate in Hebrew 🙂 You can use the translation feature.
-Also, there are so may sourcing groups out there…not sure we need another global one.
+Israelis, although all English speakers on some level like to communicate in Hebrew.
+You can use the translation feature.
+Also, there are so many sourcing groups out there…not sure we need another global one.